Helping our faculty to thrive throughout their career is a priority for

 What is coaching and how does it differ from mentoring?

-Two additional resources to consider for those seeking other support are our Peer to Peer Program and the Washington Employee Assistance Program (WA EAP).
+Two additional resources offered at UW SoM to be aware of are Peer to Peer Program and the Washington Employee Assistance Program (WA EAP).

 I have a faculty colleague who is having a problem with professionalism; can a coach in this program be used for this reason?